crehn/DesignType/Readme.md

 # DesignType

-This is questionaire which attempts to find out how you design software.
+This is a questionaire which attempts to find out how you design software.
 Just like psychological tests can describe a person's personality, this test tries to distinguish several design types.

 # Basic idea

-The questionaire is based on four dimensions a developer is located in:
+The questionaire is based on four dimensions a developer is located:
 * __simple vs. powerful__
 * __abstract vs. concrete__
 * __pragmatic vs. idealistic__